mihakralj/pinescript/indicators/trends_IIR/dema.md

 - **Noise Handling**: Higher responsiveness may introduce noise in sideways markets
 - **Calculation Complexity**: Cascaded EMAs require more computational steps

-## Usage Recommendations

-DEMA works best in:
-- Trending markets where lag reduction is critical
-- Scenarios requiring faster signal response
-- Systems where standard EMAs are too slow to capture price movements

-Consider alternative indicators in:
-- Highly volatile or choppy markets
-- Systems where smooth output is more important than responsiveness